CaenJones/EaglercraftX-1.19-Server/README.md

 2.  **Install the JRE:**
     -   Locate the downloaded `.exe` file in your downloads folder.
     -   Double-click the installer file to start the installation process.
     -   Follow the on-screen instructions to complete the installation.
-This typically involves accepting the license agreement, choosing the installation directory, and clicking through the installation wizard [1](https://docs.oracle.com/javacomponents/msi-jre/install-guide/installing-jre-command-line.htm).

 2.  **Install the JDK:**
     -   Locate the downloaded `.exe` file in your downloads folder.
     -   Double-click the installer file to start the installation process.
     -   Follow the on-screen instructions to complete the installation.
-This typically involves accepting the license agreement, ch

 ## Running The Server (Linux Version)
 Now we can start Eaglercraft! open 2 terminal tabs in the server repository folder and paste in the following snipits (updated for logj4 patch).
 The server will also automatically restart in the event of a crash:
 <br>